StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/switch-to-manual-download-installation-thehive.md

 For instructions on performing the same process for Cortex, see [Switch to Manual Download and Installation for Cortex](../../../cortex/operations/switch-to-manual-download-installation-cortex.md).

 !!! info "Are you concerned?"
-    Use this procedure if you currently install or update TheHive On-prem on Linux distributions using `apt-get install`, `apt-get upgrade`, `yum install`, or `yum update`.
+    Use this procedure if you currently install or update TheHive On-prem with packages using `apt-get install`, `apt-get upgrade`, `yum install`, or `yum update`.

     You aren't affected if you use the TheHive Cloud Platform or run TheHive through Docker deployments.